developerkry/DiscordBotBase/readme.md

 ```
 mongodb+srv://username:<password>@cluster.mongodb.net/?retryWrites=true&w=majority
 ```
-Replace `<password>` with your database user password, then put this full string into `sensitive.json`.
+Replace `<password>` with your database user password, then put this full string into `sensitive.json` or in the quickstart assistant when you first run the bot.

 ---